Office Location: 099 Physics

 PhD, Weizmann Institute of Science, 1999

-Research Description: Gleb Finkelstein is an experimental physicist interested in inorganic and biologically inspired nanostructures: carbon nanotubes, nanocrystals and self-assembled DNA scaffolds.
+Research Description: Gleb Finkelstein is an experimental physicist interested in inorganic and biologically inspired nanostructures: carbon nanotubes, graphene, nanocrystals and self-assembled DNA 'origami'.
 These objects reveal a variety of interesting electronic properties that may become a basis for future devices and sensors.
-My group performs electronic transport measurements (as some of the effects are ruined by room temperature, we routinely work at cryogenic temperatures).
-To address individual nanoscale objects, we are developing low-temperature scanning probe methods (such as Atomic Force Microscopy).
-Finally, we work on DNA scaffolds for making self-assembled electronic nanostructures.
+His group's research is evenly divided between studies of electronic properties of nanostructures, and DNA self-assembly.
+Recently, he started a collaborative project on developing novel probes for intracellular neural recording.

 Recent Publications (More Publications) (search)